easyt0re/DL2017Project/README.md

 There is also a Tensorflow implementation here: https://github.com/shekkizh/FCN.tensorflow This project would mostly based on these previous work.

-# edit this on Github Directly is WRONG!
+# Edit this on Github Directly is WRONG!

 # Things that Yang found interesting
 This is about CONVERT fully connected layer to convolutional layer: